Zoisite Gemstones: History, Colours and Buying GuideDecember 16, 2023

-Calcite is an extremely common mineral found everywhere in the world whose colours range from no color at all (colourless) to gray, white, blue, green, yellow, and orange.
+Calcite is an extremely common mineral found everywhere in the world whose colors range from no color at all (colorless) to gray, white, blue, green, yellow, and orange.
 Calcite is also believed to possess healing properties.

 Geodes are also found in the Zoisite family.
 What are Geodes?
 Well, Geodes are hollow rocks in which masses of matter, e.g. crystals, are secluded.
 The best example in the Zoisite family is the Anyolite or “Ruby in Zoisite” that, as I said above, resembles the Tourmaline Watermelon gemstone.

-And lastly but by no means least in the Zoisite family there are the Fluorescent Minerals or “Rocks that Glow” but only in Ultra-Violet light can you see the range of colours and have an amazing eye candy experience because the colours are invisible in ordinary light, giving you another good reason to visit LL Private Jewellers so you can see this phenomenon for yourself.
+And lastly but by no means least in the Zoisite family, there are the Fluorescent Minerals or “Rocks that Glow.”
+But only in Ultra-Violet light can you see the range of colors, and have an amazing eye candy experience because the colors are invisible in ordinary light, giving you another good reason to visit LL Private Jewellers so you can see this phenomenon for yourself.

-The history of the Fluorescent Minerals dates back to the 19th century and since then it has become known in various disciplines including biology, optics, mineralogy, and gemology.
+The history of the Fluorescent Minerals dates back to the 19th century, and since then, it has become known in various disciplines including biology, optics, mineralogy, and gemology.
 The best example in the Zoisite family is Calcite that shows off red, blue, white, green, and orange in a single sample.
-And if a different UV light is used, the Calcite will produce different colours.
+And if a different UV light is used, the Calcite will produce different colors.